-It’s that time of year again when images of tight, toned, bronzed, airbrushed bodies are everywhere, always accompanied with a healthy dose of low self esteem…
+It’s that time of year again when images of tight, toned, bronzed, airbrushed bodies are everywhere, always accompanied by a healthy dose of low self-esteem…

 “Are you holiday ready?”

 “Here’s how you can achieve the best beach body!”